 Analyzing Comparable Sales

 Appraisers become very familiar with the neighborhoods in which they work.
 They thoroughly understand the value of particular features to the residents of that area.
 Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to knowing the true value of features of homes in Atlanta and Dekalb, Value Source Appraisals can't be beat.
 The sales comparison approach to value is most often awarded the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from Value Source Appraisals will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+The bottom line is, an appraiser from Value Source Appraisals will help you discover the most fair and balanced property value, so you can make wise real estate decisions.